-Graham is a technology lawyer who gives clients practical advice.
-As a registered patent and trademark agent, he helps clients identify, secure, license and monetize their intellectual property rights.
+Graham is a technology lawyer who delivers practical advice.
+He helps clients identify, secure, and license their intellectual property rights.
+Graham honed a straightforward approach while serving as in-house IP counsel to a technology company.

-Graham is an active member of the technology and intellectual property communities in Canada.
-He has held committee and executive positions with the Intellectual Property Institute of Canada, the Canadian Technology Law Association and the Toronto Intellectual Property Group, where he is the Membership Officer.
-Graham has been a mentor since 2014 for student startup teams at the University of Toronto Entrepreneurship Hatchery.
+Graham is active in Canada’s technology and intellectual property communities.
+Graham is President of the Toronto Intellectual Property Group.
+He has held committee and executive positions with the Intellectual Property Institute of Canada, the Canadian Technology Law Association and Toronto Computer Lawyers Group.
+Graham also mentors student startup teams at the University of Toronto Entrepreneurship Hatchery.
+Out of the office, he volunteers as an instructor with the Ontario Track 3 Ski Association.

 Professional qualifications & education